-- 1. Significant concern for the visual impact of additional power lines to support the data center complex (complexes) along the Route 55 corridor leading into the Town of Haymarket. - 2.
-Property value concern for the residential properties that may be affected by additional power lines. - 3.
-Significant concern for the health and safety of the Town residents, schools and surrounding communities and the long-term impact the larger power substations, above ground and below ground lines will cause. - 4.
+- iii.
+Significant concern for the health and safety of the Town residents, schools, and surrounding communities and the long-term impact the larger power substations, above ground and below ground lines will cause. - iv.
 Significant concern regarding the route of the additional power lines, specifically through the historic overlay.